aptech/docs/docs/plotsetzshow.rst

-plotSetAxesPen
+plotSetZShow
 ==============================================

 Purpose
 ----------------
-Sets the color for the axes line.
+Hides or enables the display of the z-axis.

 Format
 ----------------
-.. function:: plotSetAxesPen(&myPlot, thickness[, clr])
+.. function:: plotSetZShow(&myPlot, is_on)

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param thickness: the thickness of the axis line in pixels.
+    :param is_on: A 0 to hide the z-axis, or a 1 to show it.
-    :type thickness: Scalar
+    :type is_on: Scalar

-    :param clr: Optional argument, name or rgb value of the new color for the axes.
-    :type clr: string

 Examples
 ----------------